 The Prague Metro System is easy to figure out since there are only three lines: A, B, and C. Just make sure you validate your ticket in the small yellow boxes before going to the Metro platform.

 For trams or buses look for the red and yellow tram or bus signs.
 You’ll need to have a ticket before you board since you can’t buy them on board.
 Some larger stops have machines, otherwise they can be bought from tobacco and newspaper shops and stands.

 Day transport runs between 5:00 am and midnight.
-Metros shut down at midnight, and then night trams (marked with numbers: 51-59) run every half hour until 5:00 am.
-The tram stops nearest Miss Sophie’s is I.P.
+Metros shut downs at midnight Sun to Thurs and 1 am on Friday’s and Saturday’s.
+Then night trams (marked with numbers: 51-59) run every half hour until 5:00 am.
+The tram stops nearest Miss Sophie’s Hotel is I.P.
 Pavlova or Štěpánská.

 On the tram stop, white or yellow numbers indicate day trams and blue is for night trams.
 Below the numbers you’ll see a list of tram stops and a schedule.
 Your stop is the one underlined.
 The trams that stop next to a metro are marked with a metro symbol.
 On the schedule “Pracovní den” means “Monday to Friday”, “Sobota” is “Saturday”, and “Nedele” is “Sunday”.